Catherine Greathead1

 Emma Isobella Greathead1

-Emma Isobella Greathead was born in Trinity Mission, Georgetown, British Guiana.1,2 She was the daughter of John Greathead and Sarah Miles.
+Emma Isobella Greathead was born before 1881 in Wesleyan Mission House (Trinity), Georgetown, British Guiana.1,2 She was the daughter of John Greathead and Sarah Miles.

 Lillian Rebecca Greathead1